 You can check the live mid-market rate using an online currency converter.
-Compare this exchange rate against those in Sydney to find the fairest deal.
+[Compare the travel money exchange rate](Compare the travel money exchange rate against those in Sydney to find the fairest deal.) against those in Sydney to find the fairest deal.

 Airports and hotels, for example, are usually not good choices.
 The people passing through are generally looking for convenience and, in turn, are presented with poorer rates and higher commission charges.

 A good option is to use an ATM to withdraw those Australian dollars.
 Not only is it convenient, you should also get a fairly decent rate if you follow a couple of simple rules.

 Firstly, check with your home bank to see if they have any deals arranged with local banks in Sydney.
 If they do, they might waive the ATM withdrawal fee if you use their partner banks during your visit.